Washington, D.C. on a Budget with Kids

 Museum of the Bible, National Air & Space Museum, National Museum American Indian, Botanic Gardens, & National Gallery of Art, East

 National Air & Space Museum - (2 hours) - If I was visiting for only one day, I would skip this one.
 While the museum was nice, we have seen more extensive displays.
 Make sure to notice the 1903 Wright Flyer, Spirit of St. Louis, and Lockheed Vega 5B.
-(If you are hoping to see the rest of the collection of the museum's planes, you can view them at the Steven F. Udvar-Hazy Center in Virginia, which is free to enter but parking costs $15.)
+(If you are hoping to see the rest of the collection of the museum's planes, you can view them at the Steven F. Udvar-Hazy Center in Virginia, which is free to enter but parking costs $15, and it's at least a solid 45 minute drive from DC.)
 Tip: The museum has a free planetarium show at 10:30 am.
 It requires a free ticket, but they go fast.
-Also, the museum has a side entrance you can use to avoid longer lines at the front if needed.
+Also, the museum has a side entrance you can use to avoid longer lines at the front if needed. *Note added in 2019: This museum is undergoing major renovations.
+Check ahead of time to see what sections to plan accordingly.

 National Museum American Indian - (1 hour) - I was pleasantly surprised by all that was included in this museum that includes numerous recreations of tribal villages and lots of Indian artifacts.
 Even though the building is enormous, it is mostly empty space.
 Tip: On sunny days you can see rainbows spill across the floor and walls of the atrium thanks to prisms set high in a south window.